 The message of the Value of Water Campaign is that the nation's water resources are essential, at risk, and worthy of investment.
 There are thousands of water and wastewater agencies across the country, and it is often a very fragmented sector.
 But there are common problems that are affecting countless communities' water systems, and that was what we wanted to address.

-The Value of Water Campaign has 34 members, and in that first year we set a goal of having 50 groups participate.
-In 2015, 185 groups signed up.
+The Value of Water Campaign has 34 members, and in that first year we set a goal of having 50 groups participate — 185 groups signed up.
 In 2016, it was more than 500.
-By 2017, 750 organizations were a part of Imagine a Day Without Water.
+In 2017, it was 750.
+In 2018, 1,100.
 Across the country, breweries, water utilities, cafes, aquariums, schools, and many more joined together to educate America about the value of water.
-It has been really fulfilling to see the reach of our advocacy day grow year over year.

 What we did

-- We also wrote op-eds that ran in leading outlets, including for Rendell and former Transportation Secretary Ray LaHood that was published in The Hill.
+We wrote op-eds that ran in leading outlets, including in The Hill.